andyw8/itunes_csv/README.md

 # Why?

-iTunes allows you to copy and paste from iTunes into a spreadsheet, but this only includes visible columns.
-For non-visible columns you need to extract from the XML.
+I wanted to do a clean-up of my library. iTunes allows you to copy and paste from iTunes into a spreadsheet, but this only includes visible columns.
+For non-visible columns such as location you need to parse the XML.

 ## Installation